 Founded on February 6, 1918, the Brooklyn Chamber of Commerce was, even then, a “modern” organization that spoke to the needs of Brooklyn’s business community.
 The early Brooklyn Chamber saw itself as protector and promoter of the commercial and industrial interests of the city, which would develop and keep alive an active, civic spirit, and guard and improve the living conditions and social welfare of the citizens of the community.

-One of the Brooklyn Chamber’s earliest efforts to link business and community began in 1922 with the Manufacturers Industrial Show highlighting Brooklyn’s leading producers.
+One of the Brooklyn Chamber’s earliest efforts to link business and community began in 1922 with the Manufacturers Industrial Show, which highlighted Brooklyn’s leading producers.
 Held at the 23rd Regiment Armory, the exposition involved more than 200 Brooklyn manufacturers.
 The show attracted thousands of Brooklynites each day, with one afternoon set aside for visits by students and teachers of high schools and technical schools.

-The Brooklyn Chamber was at the forefront of social change when in February 1922, it voted to open its membership to 16 women.
+The Brooklyn Chamber was at the forefront of social change when, in February 1922, it voted to open its membership to 16 women.
 Eight months later, the Brooklyn Chamber had 57 female Members.
 One involved Member, Dr. Eliza Mosher, organized the Cleaner Brooklyn Committee.
-At the time of her death in 1928, Dr. Mosher was the oldest practicing woman physician in the U.S.
+At the time of her death in 1928, Dr. Mosher was the oldest practicing woman physician in the United States.

 In 1925, 325 Brooklyn Chamber Members traveled 9,000 miles to educate America about Brooklyn on the Brooklyn Chamber's transcontinental Trade and Good Will Trip.
 The nine-month trip covered the "Middle Western States."